abdirahim008/somkenjobs/replit.md

 - June 30, 2025: Disabled UN Jobs fetching to ensure only comprehensive ReliefWeb jobs with complete details are displayed
 - June 30, 2025: Added comprehensive escape sequence cleaning to remove all backslashes and escaped characters from job text
 - June 30, 2025: Removed demo warning banner since real comprehensive job data is now displayed
-- June 30, 2025: Reverted organization names back to "ReliefWeb Organization" as ReliefWeb API doesn't provide reliable organization data
+- June 30, 2025: Fixed organization names to display actual organizations from ReliefWeb API (International Labour Organization, Agency for Technical Cooperation and Development, etc.) with "ReliefWeb Organization" fallback only when source data is missing

 ## User Preferences